-12. After the startup logo, open the On-Screen Display (OSD) menu.
+After the startup logo, open the On-Screen Display (OSD) menu.
 Go to the SYSTEM SETUP: Advanced > Lamp Settings menu.

-Press ENTER and the Lamp Settings page displays.
+Press MODE/ENTER.
+The Lamp Settings page displays.
+Press ▼ to highlight Reset lamp timer and press MODE/ENTER.

-Highlight Reset Lamp Timer.
 A warning message displays asking if you want to reset the lamp timer.

-Highlight Reset and press ENTER on the projector or remote control.
+Highlight Reset and press MODE/ENTER.
 The lamp time will be reset to '0'.

-Notice

-Reset Lamp Timer?

-Reset Cancel

-Do not reset if the lamp is not new or replaced as this could cause damage.
+$\dot{\mathbb{N}}$ Do not reset if the lamp is not new or replaced as this could cause damage.